 Supported by the Swedish International Development Authority (SIDA) and Plan International, Pakistan.

-Initiated in 2015, this three-year project aims to contribute towards the realization of the SRHR of marginalized and vulnerable adolescents and youth in Pakistan.
+Initiated in 2015, this three-year project aimed to contribute towards the realization of the SRHR of marginalized and vulnerable adolescents and youth in Pakistan.

-This project aims to increase the demand for, and uptake of, high quality SRHR services among adolescents and youth who are in and out of school.
-It also focuses on creating an enabling an environment that empowers adolescents and youth to access SRHR and challenge existing gender norms.
-Moreover, through sensitization and advocating with policy makers, LSBE will be included in education curriculum through policy changes at the provincial and national levels.
+This project aimed to increase the demand for, and uptake of, high quality SRHR services among adolescents and youth who are in and out of school.
+It also focused on creating an enabling an environment that empowers adolescents and youth to access SRHR and challenge existing gender norms.
+Moreover, through sensitization and advocating with policy makers, LSBE was included in education curriculum through policy changes at the provincial and national levels.

-This project is being implemented in the districts of Faisalabad, Vehari and Muzaffarabad.
-Aahung’s role in the project is to develop LSBE modules that provide SRHR information in secondary schools and develop Information, Education and Communication (IEC) materials for young people, teachers, caregivers, and community stakeholders.
-Aahung aims to build the capacity of teachers and project officers on SRHR and related issues and train youth advocates and healthcare providers.
+This project was implemented in the districts of Faisalabad, Vehari and Muzaffarabad.
+Aahung developed LSBE modules that provided SRHR information in secondary schools and to develop Information, Education and Communication (IEC) materials for young people, teachers, caregivers, and community stakeholders.
+Aahung also conducted capacity building of teachers and project officers on SRHR and related issues and train youth advocates and healthcare providers.